Nonprofits in New York City have been giving free food to the poor since the late 1700s.

 Breakfasty main dishes rotate among dry cereal, bagels with cream cheese, mini-waffles, and occasionally banana bread.
 You can usually choose among lunch and supper main dishes such as beef, turkey and cheese, and peanut butter and jelly sandwiches, hamburgers, bean and cheese burritos, bagel pizza, and hummus with pretzels.

-Accompanying the main dishes are fruits, usually apple slices or apple-and-peach sauce, or fruit juices, usually grape, apple and pear, orange, or orange and tangerine.
+Accompanying the main dishes are packaged fruit dishes, usually bagged apple slices or cartons of apple-and-peach sauce or fruit juice, usually grape, apple and pear, orange, or orange and tangerine.

 While this variety might at first seem adequate, the vegetables exhibit shocking monotony.
-Once in a blue moon you find cherry tomatoes, chickpeas, white or red or green beans, or french fries in the bag.
-But, in about 8 out of 10 meals, the only vegetable is Bolthouse Farms baby carrots.
+Until June of 2021, the only vegetable in about 80% of the meals was Bolthouse Farms baby carrots.
+THen suddenly cherry tomatoes began to claim the title of one-and-only vegetable.
 Nothing leafy or cruciferous, ever.
 No cabbage, bell pepper, spinach, avocado, radish, onion, cauliflower, squash, eggplant, or olives, to name a few omissions.
 The advice of the Dietary Guidelines for Americans, 2020–2025, to eat

 Vegetables of all types—dark green; red and orange; beans, peas, and lentils; starchy; and other vegetables does not seem to have guided the meal planners.